*A dialogue on the incompleteness of utilitarianism

 Carlos: I’m not going to fall into your little trap and agree with that.
 Even as a utilitarian, I don’t have to agree that moral analysis should be as binary as all that.
 As if something as complex as parenting could be labeled as “right” or “wrong” based off a snappy one-liner.
 And besides, as I’ve been saying, I think it can be shown that good parenting definitively DOES maximize the good.
 Imagine a society where people didn’t dedicate time and energy and love to their children.
 Wouldn’t that be a worse society than the one we live in?
 Good parenting creates happy and well-adjusted humans.
 By dedicating your time and energy to your kids, you can raise them to be empathetic and kind.
 That makes the world better off!
 Not to mention that good parenting helps our species to survive, which I assume even you can admit is a good outcome.
 And think of the emotional joy you experience from parenting.
 Now picture the billions of parents experiencing that same joy, that same fulfillment and sense of purpose.
 That is the good being maximized!
 You see?
 It isn’t difficult to show how utilitarianism justifies parental love: parenting maximizes the good, and is therefore ethical according to utilitarianism.
 Case closed, we don’t even have to discuss it further.

-Davy: So parental love isn’t inherently ethical, but is instead only contingently ethical?
-It is only ethical because it maximizes the good?
-This is what I mean when I say that utilitarianism doesn’t properly understand parental love.
+Davy: Don’t speak that filthy word to me!
+I’m making a real point here.
 Utilitarianism views parental love through the same lens that it uses to analyze any other human action: its goodness is solely a function of the good it creates in the world.
 Seems like, according to this way of thinking, if parenting ever failed to maximize the good, it would stop being the most ethical choice.
-And even if it could be shown that parenting does in fact maximize the good, I think utilitarianism still values it for an incomplete reason.
-Because even if it does maximize the good, utilitarianism only values parenting as a function of its capacity for maximizing the good.
+And even if it could be shown that parenting does in fact maximize the good, I think utilitarianism still values it for an incomplete reason: parental love is only valuable as a function of its capacity for maximizing the good.
 This is instrumental goodness, not inherent goodness.
 So either utilitarianism deems parenting to be unethical because it fails to maximize the good, or sees it as ethical merely because it is a conduit for maximization.
 I’m not saying that there is nothing valuable in parenting’s capacity for creating goodness in the world.
 I’m just saying that utilitarianism sees parenting as valuable ONLY for this reason.
 It fails to see parental love the way it really is, the way real parents view it.

 Carlos: And how is that?